Ready to get away from the hustle and bustle of daily life and escape to the great outdoors?

 Want to enjoy the diverse ecosystem with a relaxing scenic drive?
 The roads take visitors through lowland meadows and aspen groves, along with flowing rivers and up to forests that can reach more than 12,000 feet in elevation.

 If you love animals, Rocky Mountain National Park is one of the top wildlife destinations in the country.
 In fact, winter elk herds number between 200 and 600, about 350 bighorn sheep, and many mule deer.
-Additionally, the 280 species of bird make this national park the perfect spot for bird watching.
+Additionally, the 280 species of birds make this national park the perfect spot for bird watching.
 Whether you want to photograph or simply watch the wildlife, there are many exciting opportunities to spot the beautiful animals year-round.

 Get up close and personal with nature with one of the national park’s free ranger-led programs.
 These programs offer guests a great opportunity to learn more about the park and its wildlife.

 One of the best ways to enjoy the diverse landscape in the park is horseback riding.
 The experience allows you to take a breath of fresh air and see some of the most beautiful spots in the park.
-There are two stables located in the park—Glacier Creek Stables and Moraine Park Stables—though there are many other stables located outside the park as well.
+There are two stables located in the park — Glacier Creek Stables and Moraine Park Stables — though there are many other stables located outside the park as well.

 If you are someone who loves the night sky, Trail Ridge Road is one of the best places in the world to stargaze because it climbs to an elevation of 12,183 feet.